5 Photos of Steel Welds:

 I came across the work of Alexandra Kehayoglou who does textile based works.

-This chair is credited as the “Sit In My Valley" Lounge Chair by Lionel Jadot.
+“Sit In My Valley" Lounge Chair by Lionel Jadot.
 One quick search and it sold for $6,600.
 I just love the texture and want to become a swamp hag in this chair.

 There is so much texture is these three fabrics and I am in awe.
 I am most likely touch starved, hence my fixation on textures.
 Using an array of mundane materials seems intriguing when trying to emulate Mother Nature.
 Materials include yarn, texture fabrics, and stuffed objects.